MicrosoftDocs/appcenter-docs/docs/sdk/push/xamarin-ios.md

 ### Enable push notifications on your application

 Double-click the **Entitlements.plist** file in your Xamarin Solution Explorer.
-This will open the Entitlements.plist editor.
+This opens the Entitlements.plist editor.
 Check the **Enable Push Notifications** checkbox from the **Push Notifications** section.
 ![enable-push-capability](images/xamarin-ios-enable-push-capability.png)

 [!INCLUDE [ios apns setup](includes/ios-apns-setup.md)]